 -

 Encourage a blame-free culture that appreciates mistakes.
 The more your employees are willing to try and fail, the more innovative potential you have.
-Here are some tips on How to Create a Collaborative Team Evironment.
+Here are some tips on How to Create a Collaborative Team Environment.

 -